 In an article by fanbridge.com, Chris Thompson described it this way: “Treat engagement online like a conversation in real life.
 There have to be two sides for it to work.
 Make sure you respond to your audience on your various social media pages, and you will see a vast improvement across all of your platforms.”

 Establishing this sort of interaction is simple.
 Try a live chat where viewers can comment and ask questions.
 They can also interact with the other viewers, making it a free-flowing conversation with everyone.

-Pick a day and time to broadcast live–and stick to that plan!
+Pick a day and time to broadcast live, and stick to that plan.
 The last thing you want is for your viewers to have to do extra work looking for your stream.

 Starting your live streaming on time is also an important aspect of consistency.
 You want to be ready and online at least 15 minutes before your scheduled broadcast time.
 This ensures that anyone who arrives early to the stream will not leave because there is a blank screen.
 You can also take this time to make final adjustments and check that everything is working before the actual event.

-Additionally, routine live streaming is always recommended to boost your video viewership.
+Routine live streaming is always recommended to boost your video viewership.
 In other words, regularly streaming live will keep you fresh in your viewers’ minds.
 If you go too long between broadcasts, viewers can easily forget you amidst all the other content out there.
 Getting into a routine will keep your audience engaged.

-Make sure you plan out your event months in advance.
-In fact, a good rule of thumb is to announce your broadcast two months prior if it’s a particularly big event.
+Make sure you plan out your event months in advance and give your audience plenty of notice as to when they can catch your live stream.
+A good rule of thumb is to announce your broadcast two months prior if it’s a particularly big event.

 4. Use the Right Equipment

-On that note, reliable equipment is key to successful live streaming.
-For your live streaming platform, you’ll likely want to choose one that hosts videos using a content delivery network (CDN).
-For example, Dacast partners with top-tier Akamai, one of the leading CDNs in the world.
+A live streaming platform that delivers videos with a powerful content delivery network (CDN) is also a must.
 This helps to ensure your stream can reach viewers on their devices worldwide without causing server congestion.
-Also, a good CDN will allow to you publish higher bitrate videos.
+Also, a good CDN will allow you to publish higher bitrate videos.
 As a direct result, your video quality will be better for your viewers.

-5. Choose an Event
+5. Choose an Appropriate Event

-You want your event to stand out and be unique–in short, content that readily captures the attention of viewers.
+You want your event to stand out and be unique.
+Your content should easily capture the attention of viewers.
 For example, Fourth Source states that “[t]he main criteria for Media Events has stayed the same: events that are not routine and are by definition the interruption of routine.”

 Simply put, choose an event that is unique and interesting enough to break the routine of viewers and incentivize them to tune in.